Executive Board

 Photo of Professor Datuk Soon Ting-Kueh

-Sandeep Verma India Illustration of Indian flag
+Sandeep Verma INDIA Illustration of Indian flag

 Professor Sandeep Verma is a Professor at Indian Institute of Technology Kanpur, affiliated with the Department of Chemistry, Center for Nanoscience, Mehta Center for Engineering in Medicine, and Center for Environmental Science and Engineering.
 He is currently the Professor In-Charge (Head) of the Gangwal School of Medical Sciences and Technology, IIT Kanpur.
 Sandeep’s research interests include chemical neuroscience, small molecule-stem cell modulation, and new antibiotics.
 With more than 220 publications and several patents till date, his work has been recognized by the Distinguished Alumnus Award of Banaras Hindu University, Society for Materials Chemistry Gold Medal, J C Bose Fellowship, Shanti Swarup Bhatnagar Prize, and Department of Atomic Energy Outstanding Investigator Award, to name a few.